-- Check for the difference in the Name on Profile and in the URL.
+- Check for the difference in the Name on the Profile and in the URL.

 - Check Timestamp on Posts seen on Timeline.

-- Bonus – Consider the lack of interaction by Account User on posts.
+- Bonus – Consider the lack of interaction by Account Users on posts.

 Fake Facebook Users Use Fake Profiles

 So how do we know who is on the other end of that friend request we receive?
 The truth is we don’t, but we can easily draw conclusions if we know what to look for.